The "pikchr" command:

 Accepts a pikchr script as input and outputs the rendered script as an SVG graphic.
 The INFILE and OUTFILE options default to stdin resp. stdout, and the names "-" can be used as aliases for those streams.

-- On success, adds a DIV wrapper around the resulting SVG output which limits its max-width to its computed maximum ideal size, in order to mimic how fossil's web-based components work.
+- On success, add a DIV wrapper around the resulting SVG output which limits its max-width to its computed maximum ideal size

 - Disable $var and $<var> TH1 processing.
 Use this if the pikchr script uses '$' for its own purposes and that causes issues.
 This only affects parsing of '$' outside of TH1 script blocks.
 Code in such blocks is unaffected.